sofa-framework/sofa/applications/plugins/SofaMatrix/SofaMatrix.md

 <GlobalSystemMatrixExporter linearSolver="@pathToLinearSolver"/>
 ```

 The link can be implicit.
+I.e the component will search for a linear solver in the current Node.
 Example:
 ```xml
 <SparseLDLSolver/>
 <GlobalSystemMatrixExporter/>